udaiveerS/documentation/docs/Using Any API/multi-variable-responses.md

 ## Overview

-This page explains how to make an HTTP GET request to an external API from a smart contract, using Chainlink's [Request & Receive Data](../request-and-receive-data/) cycle and then receive multiple responses.
+This guide explains how to make an HTTP GET request to an external API from a smart contract, using Chainlink's [Request & Receive Data](/docs/request-and-receive-data/) cycle and then receive multiple responses.

 This is known as **multi-variable** or **multi-word** responses.